-Storm Arwen: LNER cancels trains as high winds hit UK
+Storm Arwen: LNER cancels trains as high winds lashes UK

 Met Office spokesman Grahame Madge said red warnings were not issued "lightly" and there was a "higher threat of risk".

-Temperatures were set to fall with the storm, with the forecaster warning the north east of England, north west of England, Yorkshire, West Midlands and the East Midlands would experience cold weather from Friday to Monday.
+Temperatures were set to fall with the storm, with the forecaster warning the north-east of England, north-west of England, Yorkshire, West Midlands and the East Midlands would experience cold weather from Friday to Monday.

 The UK Health Security Agency has issued a cold weather alert, which is in place from 18:00 on Friday until 15:00 on Monday.